 There’s no need to miss cheese when going plant-based.
 Believe me, I know it can seem impossible at first but if I can do it, you totally can (I was a previous cheese-a-holic and had my own cheese drawer in the fridge).

 One of my favorite things to do is recreate some of my favorite cheeses so I can enjoy them again.
 I’ve already made Chipotle Queso, Port Wine Cheese, Tofu Feta, Vegan Mozzarella, and of course my creamy Cashew Mac & Cheese.

 I’ve been making my Vegan Parmesan Cheese for years and wanted to share it with you because it’s so easy to make and perfect for topping pasta, vegetables, vegan pizza or anything else you’d use traditional parmesan cheese.

 Healthy Easy to Make Dairy-Free Parmesan

 I’d recommend this vegan parmesan cheese to anyone who is plant-based but also those that have issues with cheese like those with lactose or casein allergies and intolerances.

 The difference between these is lactose is a sugar and casein is a protein in milk.
-People can have problems with either (as I’ve been learning from my classes).
+People can have problems with either (or both).

 - Pulse all ingredients together in a food processor until it becomes a parm like consistency.